Partners and Projects

 Education and Collaboration

 Repair's problem-solving, materials exploration, design orientation, and systems thinking align exquisitely with schools' maker spaces' curricula, structures and objectives.
-We are therefore in conversation with people and groups associated with Berkeley Unified School District and Oakland Unified School District, exploring how introducing repair would enrich their established and developing programs.
+We are therefore in conversation with Berkeley Unified School District, Oakland Unified School District, and East Bay educational not-for-profits, exploring how incorporating repair would enrich their established and developing programs.

 Related to supporting repair in the classroom, we've created and are continually adding to a pool of Resources for Educators.
 Those resources include repair-related curricula and supporting material from around the globe.